 Maybe I’ll buy the shirt and put a cover-up NOB on it.
 And maybe the cover-up will say “God Bless America” or “Fuck You, Paul Lukas.”
 What do you think of that, smart guy?

 I think that would be awesome.
-As you all know by now, I’m a big fan of DIYing.
+I’m a longtime fan of DIYing.
 If you can take my creative project and repurpose it into your own creative project, I’m all in favor of that.
 Go for it!

 Go suck an egg.
 I will never give you a dollar for anything.